binance-chain/docs-site/docs/smart-chain/developer/oracle/dia.md

 DIA data is published in the `DIAOracle` smart contract.
 By querying the `getCoinInfo()` function you can retrieve the requested data.

-It takes the symbol of the asset as input, e.g., `BTC` for Bitcoin and returns this struct of data:
+It takes the name of the asset as input, e.g., `Bitcoin` and returns this struct of data:

 ```
 struct CoinInfo {